johntimothybailey/johntimothybailey/README.md

 - 👯 I’m looking to collaborate on Social Justice through technology and growing companies that address social injustice in ecomoincs.
 - 🤔 I’m looking for help with the Flutter / Dart logger facade [Crispin](https://docs.page/delvefore/crispin)
 - 💬 Ask me about what I'm learning, my current technology, and why I listen to a lot of audio books.
-- 🧑‍🤝‍🧑 Looking for Software Coaching or my Mentorship Program
-- 📫 Message me at john@delvefore.com
+- 🧑‍🤝‍🧑 📫 If you are looking for Software Coaching or my Mentorship Program please message me at john@delvefore.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am the oldest of five children that were all homeschooled.
 Two of us are involved in technology and all of us are best of friends.
 - My most recent favorite technology is Flutter and Dart for the speed of development for Mobile and Desktop apps